Sutolix/fale_mais/README.md

 **This will open a local server and your browser will open with the application.
 That's all, it's already working!**

 > ###### To add new ddds and rates, simply access the services folder within src.
 The arrays with the data are inside the tarifs.js file.
+Just add the new data to the array that will already be functional.

 <div id='operation' />